nannyhays/ModelSelectionInLinearRegression/README.md

-This Project is about using Python for Linear Regression Models
+This Project is about using Python To Build Linear Regression Models